matzko/elm-review-limit-aliased-record-size/README.md

 ### When not to use this rule

-If neither of the above commands indicates a problem, and you have not experience problems with slow build times or exhausted memory when compiling, you probably don't need this rule.
+If neither of the above commands indicates a problem, and you have not experienced problems with slow build times or exhausted memory when compiling, you probably don't need this rule.

 ## Provided rules